 Gulshan Khan is an independent South African photographer based in Johannesburg.

-Her work is focused on stories related to social justice, identity, human rights, dignity, transition and belonging, themes which continue to direct her visual representations of the human condition and the world around her.
+Her work is focused on stories related to social justice, identity, human rights, transition and belonging and the dignity of people; the multi-layered effects of everything from access to water and sanitation, safe housing, equal education and healthcare, gender based violence to plastic pollution, climate change and migration.
+These are themes which continue to direct her visual reflections of the human condition and the world around her.

-Currently a stringer for Agence France Presse (AFP), she was the first African woman to be hired by the agency.
-Her work has been published in the The New York Times, The Washington Post, New Frame, The Guardian, Al Jazeera, Le Monde, The Financial Times, El Pais, The Wall Street Journal, among others.
+A stringer for Agence France Presse (AFP), she was the first African woman to be hired by the agency in 2017.
+She has published in the The New York Times, The Washington Post, New Frame, The Guardian, Al Jazeera, Le Monde, The Financial Times, El Pais, The Wall Street Journal, among others.
 Gulshan has worked with various NGO’s including the United Nations Population Fund (UNFPA) and the African Women's Development Fund.

-In 2018, she was one of six photographers selected for the World Press Photo 6x6 Talent Program, Africa Edition and is a 2019 Joop Swart nominee.
+In 2018, she was one of six photographers selected for the World Press Photo 6x6 Talent Program, Africa Edition, and was a 2019 Joop Swart Nominee.
 In 2016, Gulshan completed the Market Photo Workshop Photojournalism and Documentary Photography Program in Johannesburg, South Africa.
-She is also a member of the World Press Photo's African Photojournalism Database (APJD), Native and Women Photograph and is an Everyday Africa contributor.
+She is a National Geographic Explorer, a member of the World Press Photo's African Photojournalism Database (APJD), Native and Women Photograph and is an Everyday Africa contributor.

 September 21 - 28 2019 - Say Shukran - Casa dei Diritti - Milan, Italy